 Question: Why don't Eco-Activists save things closer to home in their own backyards ???
 2nd Question: Why do so many of them rarely volunteer for any kind of restoration projects closer to home ??? 😒

 All over the planet we are overwhelmed with all manner of Activist Protest movements to save anything.
 Now that's commendable, but I've never seen so much angry activism over so many different types of issues in almost every corner of the globe all at once.
 For the purpose of this post, let's narrow down the angry list to one specific area of concern.
 This would give us Nature and our Earth's various eocsystems.
 In almost every protest chant when it comes to ecology or environmental issues, you most often will hear, "We need to Save this Area for future generations."
 Okay, I can most certainly understand and appreciate the emotional take here and at times I too have lamented about what has happened to some of our most beautiful and pristine wildland areas, especially in Southern California where such places have a bad misfortune of disappearing at an alarming rate because it is deemed more important to grow the economy.
-But for all the angry protesting, politicking & finger pointing aimed blame ideological opponents for the ruin in some National forest or other wilderness area, I often times things closer to home are overlooked as a better opportunity to make an incredible improvement.
+But for all the angry protesting, politicking & finger pointing blaming ideological opponents for the ruin in some National forest or other wilderness area, I often times see things closer to home which are almost always overlooked as a better opportunity to make an incredible improvement.
 These areas are so close that if they were rattlesnakes they'd be dead.
 Here is an example of what I'm talking about, an area I once always considered the Yosemite of Southern California, Rancho Cuyamaca State Park.
 Now should that have been saved and set aside ?
 Absolutely, it's a perfect example of doing the right thing and no one would argue against the decision to set aside that area as a park or preserve.
 But unfortunately, in an instant of time in October 2003, the Cedar Fire consumed everything about that Park so completely, that most all old growth forest is gone forever.
-Most people now living and for generations to come will never see that beautiful area ever again.
+Most people now living and for generations to come will never see that beautiful area ever again as it once was.
 With climate change now at full steam ahead, it's highly doubful the majority of trees will ever achieve old growth status.
-Now while I find that such places are worth saving, there are clearly other regions closer to Home (city urban areas) which have long since been written off by such activists as having little worth, value or nothing more than a lost cause because it has become so degraded, we can only write it off as a loss.
+Now while I find that such places are worth saving, there are clearly other regions closer to Home (city urban areas) which have long since been written off by such activists as having little worth, value or nothing more than a lost cause because the area visually appears so degraded, we can only write it off as a loss.
 This type of thinking is nothing more than a con.
 The California Native Plant people are constantly pushing homeowners to dump their lawns and plant natives.
 Yet numerous hills and strips of land in between urban housing and commercial development areas are ignored as having no value whatsoever.
 Let's look at some of these target areas for saving which capture more attention by Eco-Activist organizations, but which most people have never heard of.

 Update August 2018 - Duke University NewsDuke University put out a study about how many locations are chosen for Wilderness or National Park designation.
 Surprise Surprise, it's got nothing to do with those locations being precious biodiversity hotspots.
 Mainly it's because of their emptiness & lack of human development (wildness as far as the eye can see).
-Of course that remoteness and lack of public recognition soon changes when Outdoor Gear manufacturing companies like Patagonia masquerade as an Eco-Organization in order to market their products.
-Soon the championed wilderness or Monument they fought to have designated (saved from human activity) is suddenly inundated with their customers only to later find the landscape ruined and in more danger than previously imagined.
+Of course that remoteness and lack of public recognition soon changes when Outdoor Gear manufacturing companies like Patagonia, Black Diamond, etc masquerade as an Ecology Champion in order to market more of their outdoor products.
+Soon the championed wilderness or Monument they fought to have designated (saved from human activity) is suddenly inundated with their customers only to later find the landscape ruined and in more danger than previously advertised.